-San Diego Bay is a 10,994-acre bay located between the City of San Diego to the north and east, cities of National City, Chula Vista, and Imperial Beach to the east and south, and Coronado Island and Silver Strand to the south and west.
+San Diego Bay is a 10,994-acre bay located between the City of San Diego to the north and east, the cities of National City, Chula

+Vista, and Imperial Beach to the east and south, and Coronado Island and Silver Strand to the south and west.
 The Bay represents the largest estuary in southern California.
 It is approximately 15.5 miles in length and contains 54 miles of shoreline.
 Portions of the Bay north of the Coronado Bay Bridge are narrow and deep, while much of the southern portions of the Bay are wide and shallow.
 Much of the Bay shoreline has been developed for commercial, industrial, and military uses.

 Eelgrass is predominantly a subtidal resource and as a result it is difficult to monitor and track changes in its distribution.
 Moreover, comparisons between various eelgrass surveys are burdened by advancements in technology and orders of magnitude advancements in precision and accuracy of mapping capabilities.
-Prior to the 1990's, eelgrass surveys in San Diego Bay were performed by a variety of techniques including trawl and grab sampling, diver transects, and true color and infrared aerial imagery (Lockheed 1979a, Lockheed 1979b, SDUPD 1979, SDUPD 1990).
+Prior to the 1990's, eelgrass surveys in San Diego Bay were performed by a variety of techniques including trawl and grab sampling, diver transects, and true color and infrared aerial imagery (Lockheed 1979a, Lockheed 1979b, SDUPD 1979.
+SDUPD 1990).
 Mapping was aided by estimation of locations based on various landmarks and, on rare occasion, some controlled survey points from which relative locations were visually approximated.
 Small-scale eelgrass mapping was conducted primarily through the use of grabs and divers, whereas the large-scale efforts tended to rely on aerial imagery.
 However, aerial imagery was not consistently capable of detecting eelgrass at depth.
 As a result, shallow eelgrass beds were generally well mapped, but deeper eelgrass beds were often under- reported or missed entirely.

 In 1988, sidescan sonar was used to map eelgrass within the 2000-acre Mission Bay.
 The boat trackline was plotted using microwave navigation and eelgrass density was determined from sonagraphic charts while diver transects were used to groundtruth the work effort (Merkel 1988).
 This approach was subsequently updated to make use of real-time differential GPS data to plot the centerline boat position as well as a CAD-based mapping effort (Merkel 1992).
 In 1993, the U.S. Navy applied this technology to San Diego Bay and provided the first comprehensive survey of eelgrass resources within the Bay (U.S. Navy 1994).
 The Navy and the San Diego Unified Port District followed this effort with another baywide survey in 1999 using single-beam sonar methods (U.S. Navy 2000).
-In 2004, Merkel & Associates carried out both an eelgrass survey and bathymetric mapping update that included the entire San Diego Bay (Merkel 2004).
-This work was performed using sidescan sonar and single-beam sonar.
+In 2004 and 2008, Merkel & Associates carried out both eelgrass surveys and bathymetric mapping updates that included the entire San Diego Bay (Merkel 2005, 2009).

-The present 2008 survey is a continuation of the prior eelgrass survey efforts and provides insight into long-term trends in eelgrass habitat and environmental change within the Bay.
-Eelgrass survey results and bathymetry data are presented on a baywide-scale in separate maps.
-Depths are in feet below mean lower low water (MLLW).
-Bathymetric mapping represent a compilation of data collected between June and August 2008, existing recent in-house bathymetric survey data, data provided by the San Diego Unified Port District and U.S. Navy, as well as data provided by General Dynamics NASSCO.
+The present 2011 survey is a continuation of the prior eelgrass survey efforts and provides insight into long-term trends in eelgrass habitat and environmental change within the Bay.
+The 2011 survey also continues the advancements in mapping technology by applying interferometric sidescan sonar to eelgrass mapping.
+This technology substantially improves the spatial accuracy of acoustic backscatter mapping.
+Eelgrass survey results are presented on a baywide-scale in separate maps.
+Depths are in feet below mean lower low water (MLLW) as derived from composite bathymetric charts prepared as a product of 2008 surveys (Merkel & Associates 2009).